Homemade Spaghettios recipe is a fresh tasting version of that canned childhood favorite.

 Last year I started a new series of recipes: I remade some of the dishes from our childhood.
 Maybe I added more veggies, or took out the trans-fats, or maybe I just made a more wholesome homemade version.
-My latest one, Homemade Spaghettios recipe!
+This Spaghettios recipe is my latest and it’s super fun!

 At this point in my life I haven’t opened a can in many years.
 I can’t even remember the last time I had the real thing.
 But, I’ve been making a homemade version of Spaghettios for a while now.
 I often make this for lunches; it’s so much fun to get some Spaghettios in your lunch!